jonas089/L2-sequencer-utils/whitepaper/03-zk-randomness.md

 The objective when using ZK for this task is to obfuscate the random seed and verify that the random number is valid for a consensus round.

 What's great about the zero knowledge random number is that during the commitment phase to the Proposals, no Node knows what `aC` will ultimately be.
-Therefore it is not possible to change the timestamp in such a way that the odds of winning the next round increase.
-If a node actively decides to commit an invalid timestamp then that is not necessarily a problem.
-An additional layer of security could be added by performing an outlier elimination over the timestamps in the commitments.
+Therefore it is not possible to predict which validator will be selected before the consent round concludes.

-If we didn't use zk random numbers and instead just hashed the public key and nonce for each Node, then commitments would be manipulated to influence zk random commitments away from, or towards `aC`.
+If we didn't use zk random numbers and instead just hashed the public key and nonce for each Node, then commitments could be predicted and an attacker would know in advance which node is scheduled to create a block.

 Example: A malicious actor precomputes the random values for each live validator and determines that for the next Block height the value of `aC` will likely be larger than the average timestamp.